CHannelized Optical System (CHANOS) for Marine Carbonate Detection

 Inventors: Aleck Wang and Frederick Sonnichsen

 Overview: Carbon dioxide levels in ocean water are directly affected by atmospheric levels.
-Increasing atmospheric carbon dioxide levels are acidifying the ocean and affecting marine chemistry and ecosystems.
-Precise and accurate determination of marine carbon dioxide system is essential to studying the marine carbon cycle and ocean acidification.
-An accurate measurement is obtained through simultaneous measurement of dissolved inorganic carbon (DIC) and ocean pH.
+Increasing atmospheric carbon dioxide levels acidify the ocean and affect marine chemistry and ecosystems.
+Precise and accurate determination of the marine carbon dioxide systems is essential to studying the marine carbon cycle and ocean acidification.
+Accurate measurement is obtained through simultaneous dissolved inorganic carbon (DIC) and ocean pH measurements.

-Technology: The Channelized Optical System (CHANOS) uses a modular design that is capable of making simultaneous spectrophotometric measurements of seawater DIC and pH.
-The compact system contains two chambers, one for DIC measurement and one for the pH measurement, as well as pumps to control the flow into these chambers.
-A separate housing contains all the controlling electronics, light sources and optical detection systems.
-The system can obtain near-continuous (12 sec) simultaneous measurements of both pH and DIC.
-CHANOS is versatile and suitable for deployment on mobile and stationary platforms, such as buoys, profilers, AUVs, and ROVs.
+Technology: The Channelized Optical System (CHANOS) uses a modular design capable of making spectrophotometric measurements of seawater DIC.
+The compact system contains DIC measurement systems and pumps to control reagent flow.
+A separate housing holds all the controlling electronics, light sources, and optical detection systems.
+As a result, the system can obtain near-continuous (~156s) measurements of DIC and can be modified to measure either pCO2 or pH.
+As a result, the system is versatile and suitable for deployment on mobile and stationary platforms, such as buoys, profilers, AUVs, and ROVs.